 Autoinflammatory periodic fever, immunodeficiency, and thrombocytopenia

-PFIT mutation has been characterized in 7 families with 13 affected individuals of Caucasian, Qatari, Pakistani, Turkish, and Syrian lineage.
+PFIT mutation has been characterized in 7 families with 13 affected individuals of Northern European, Qatari, Pakistani, Turkish, and Syrian lineage.
 Males and females are equally affected, and the inheritance pattern is autosomal recessive.
 The genetic defect stems from missense mutations in the actin regulatory gene WD repeat protein 1 (WDR1), which encodes actin-interacting protein 1 (AIP1), a protein that regulates the actin cytoskeleton.

 The mutated WDR1 also activates caspase-1, which leads to autoinflammation due to excessive interleukin-18 (IL-18) production by monocytes.
 These mutations also disrupt the actin cytoskeleton to impact both innate and adaptive immunity, as neutrophil, monocyte / macrophage, B cell, and T cell functions are impaired, resulting in a primary immunodeficiency.